Table of Contents[Hide][Show]

 Tybee Island has ocean and river beaches.
 The river beaches are best for kayaking and sunset views.
 The ocean beaches are great for little kids.
 Be sure to walk north where you can collect seashells.

 TravelingMom tip: Tybee Island is so close to Savannah that you can take a day trip here.
 If you stay on the island, you can visit Fort Pulaksi National Monument and experience some Civil War history.

 Kennebunk is the place to head if you want to bring your dog on your beach vacation.
 The white sand beaches here are all dog-friendly.
 Since Maine is the furthest north of the East Coast beaches, the season here is short.
 Lifeguards are on duty from mid-June to mid-September.
 The cold water makes these beaches better for tweens and teens, who may not be as sensitive to the cold.

 TravelingMom Tip: Be sure to have lunch at The Clam Shack, which has some of the best lobster rolls and fried clams anywhere.

 Best Beach for Families in Maryland

-The dog friendly beaches in Ocean City are the best choice in Maryland for families.
+The dog-friendly beaches in Ocean City are the best choice in Maryland for families.
 Teens and tweens will love Ocean City because there are two surfing beaches where they can practice the California version of hanging ten.
-And the boardwalk, with amusement parks and skeeball, will appeal to them.
+There’s also a boardwalk with amusement parks and games.

 Best Beaches for Families in Massachusetts

-TravelingMom tip: Martha’s Vineyard is know for its celebrity sighting.
+TravelingMom tip: Martha’s Vineyard is know for its celebrity sightings.